 9) Add a descant pouch and seal the jar

-If using an oven, monitor the temperature over the drying time.
-Temperatures much above 120 degrees Fahrenheit (48 Celsius) will cause the honey to burn and impart off-flavors.
+- If using an oven, monitor the temperature over the drying time.
+Temperatures much above 120 degrees Fahrenheit (48 Celsius) will cause the honey to burn and impart odd tastes.

 After you have gotten the process down, experiment with different kinds of honey and different additives.
-Cinnamon is a favorite and combines nicely with honey!
+Ground cinnamon is a favorite, and combines nicely with honey!
 Try other “warm” spices like ginger and cloves!

 Steps to Dehydrating Honey without a Dehydrator